As an Employee in NJ, Can You Be Terminated (Fired) Without Cause?

 What is Your Employment Status?

 The employment “at-will doctrine” remains the rule of New Jersey employment law today.
-Absent a document (a/k/a employment contract) specifying the terms or duration of the employment relationship, under the common law, in New Jersey, an employment relationship is presumed to be terminable at will by either the employer or the employee at any time and for any reason, with or without notice or cause, unless prohibited by law or public policy.
+Absent a document (a/k/a employment contract) specifying the terms or duration of the employment relationship, under the common law, an employment relationship is presumed to be terminable at will by either the employer or the employee at any time and for any reason, with or without notice or cause, unless prohibited by law or public policy.

 Even where there is an employment contract, if it does not specify a period of time that the employment will last, the agreement is presumed to be of indefinite duration, and therefore, terminable at will by either party.